 Besides the brain benefits, drinking enough water also aids with digestion, helping us break down food and absorb nutrients.
 It also helps with constipation issues by softening our stool and flushing toxins out of our body.

 Our skin contains water as well and drinking plenty of water each day hydrates our skin cells and gives us that nice healthy glow.
 By getting hydrated, our skin tissues are replenished, moisturized, and the elasticity improves.

 So if you want to look good, youthful, and maintain good healthy skin, then hydration is a must.
+Water and muscle growth go hand in hand.
 Drinking water plays a big role in building muscle and losing fat.
 During our workouts, our bodies needs more water due to muscle contraction.
 They requires more nutrients and oxygen along with removing metabolic waste and heat from the body as we use our muscles.

 By being sufficiently hydrated our workout performance is improved and maintained, allowing us to train harder and more consistently so we can build muscle and burn fat.

 In terms of losing fat, it simply comes down to being in a caloric deficit, where we eat less than we burn.
 Although it seems simple, it certainly isn’t easy.

 Dealing with hunger while losing fat is common, and during the fat loss journey a majority of us often mistake thirst for hunger.
 This is why drinking enough water is so important while trying to lose fat.
 It helps us manage the fat loss process so much better by allowing us to tell the difference between thirst (psychological hunger), helping us to resist our food cravings.